milvus-io/milvus-docs/site/en/adminGuide/monitor/metrics_dashboard.md

 Milvus outputs a list of detailed time-series metrics during runtime.
 You can use [Prometheus](https://prometheus.io/) and [Grafana](https://grafana.com/) to visualize the metrics.
 This topic introduces the monitoring metrics displayed in the Grafana Milvus Dashboard.

 The time unit in this topic is milliseconds.
-And "99th percentile" in this topic refers to the fact that 99 percent of the time statistics are controlled within certain value.
+And "99th percentile" in this topic refers to the fact that 99 percent of the time statistics are controlled within a certain value.

 We recommend reading [Milvus monitoring framework overview](monitor_overview.md) to understand Prometheus metrics first.